KUSHALkv45/FFASolutions-Concepts/solutions/prefixsum/lc-3714.-longest-balanced-substring-ii/full.md

 - so only 1 char subtrings ,2 char substrings and 3 char substrings are possible

 #Notations :
-# a - char 'a''s count , b- 'b' count and c - 'c' count
+# a - char 'a' - count , b- 'b' count and c - 'c' count
 # 1 char substring means aaaa or bbbb or cccccc only with one of the char
 # 2 char -> aabb , aaccccaa , bc
 # 3 char -> abcabc, aabbcc

 - For 1 char
-- it is straight forward u keep track of prev char and inc the len till u dont find a new char then u change it
+- it is straight forward u keep track of prev char and inc the len till u dont find a new char then u reset

 - For 2 char substrings
 - Consider we have a,b,c as counts  at current index  we are trying for ab substring(2char)